-- Gently clean mushroom and remove stems, reserving stems.
-Place mushroom caps, gill sides up in baking dish.
+- Gently clean mushrooms with a damp paper towel and remove stems, reserving stems.
+Place mushroom caps, gill sides up in the prepared baking dish.

-- Finely chop mushroom stems, you want about 1/2 a cup.
+- Finely chop mushroom stems, about 1/2 of a cup.

 - Evenly distribute the mixture between mushroom caps.

-- In a separate saucepan, melt ½ cup butter, add white wine and garlic powder.
+- Make the garlic butter sauce.
+In a separate saucepan, mix 1/2 cup melted butter, white wine and garlic powder.
 Drizzle over mushroom caps.

-Canned crab meat can be used for this recipe.
+- Canned or fresh cooked crab meat can be used.

 - 12 ounces of crab meat is approximately 1 cup.
 More meat can be added if desired.

 - Pick through any crab meat and discard shell and/or cartilage pieces.